 Connect with the target audience on an emotional level.

-You have to always think positive and focus your slogan on something positive.
-Think about what do all people want? - They want to be happy!
+You have to always think positively and focus your slogan on something positive.
+Think about what all people want. - They want to be happy!

 Paint the bright side of life in a customer's mind.

 Coca-Cola is not healthy and none of the sodas are, but they don't combat that fact.
-They rather focus on positive emotions, happiness, smiles, laugh and connect it to the brand.
+They rather focus on positive emotions, happiness, smiles, and laughs and connect them to the brand.

 Branding experts are the least risky option.